XiaomiFirmwareUpdater/miui-updates-tracker/README.md

 - Both Global and China ROMs are supported.
 - Script runs automatically every 6h!

-## Public JSON and RSS
+## Public YAML and RSS
-Starting from V2.2 the script will push JSON and XML files for each device, in addition to the all-in-one file that was already available.
+Starting from V2.2 the script will push YAML and XML files for each device, in addition to the all-in-one file that was already available.

 _These files can be used for whatever project, just give the proper credits to @XiaomiFirmwareUpdater project_